remidinishanth/blockchain_learnings/2_structure_architecture.md

 ### Blocks

 Now, let's look at the structure of the Blockchain by peeking into the Bitcoin Blockchain.

+A block is composed of a header of information about the block and a set of valid transactions.

 Our goal is to understand the link between the blocks.